 Controlling the air against new viruses: a natural evolution of our societies

 We have to get to 1945 to see articles denouncing the incredible carelessness of the air to prevent new viruses.
 The scientist William Wells published a scientific article complaining that while investments were made in water disinfection and food hygiene, nothing was done about air quality.
-His research on measles and tuberculosis (caused by airborne pathogens) has stimulated the world, but it has not convinced him to act.
+His research on measles and tuberculosis (caused by airborne pathogens) stimulated the world, but didn't get him to act.

-Now that research on SARS-CoV-2 has finally revealed that many respiratory diseases can be transmitted through the air, researchers say it's already too late to take action.
+Now that SARS-CoV-2 research has finally revealed that many respiratory diseases can be transmitted through the air, researchers say it's already too late to take action.

 We have to do it now, because we had to do it before.

 Now let's not waste time until the next pandemic.
 We need a social effort.
 When designing a building, we should not only put in the least amount of ventilation possible, but instead should keep in mind ongoing respiratory diseases, such as the flu, possible new viruses and future pandemics.Jose-Luis Jimenez, co-author of the study and professor of chemistry.

 The long-standing misunderstanding about the importance of airborne transmission of new viruses and pathogens has left a large information gap.
 We do not know, in fact, how to best construct and manage the ventilation systems of buildings to mitigate the spread of the disease.
 Only some manufacturing, research and medical facilities are able to do this.
 Buildings focused on temperature, odor control, energy use.
 There are safety guidelines for chemicals such as carbon monoxide, but there are no guidelines or standards for mitigating bacteria or viruses in indoor air.